DivergentClouds/tundra/readme.txt

 Notes
 -----
-- at most 3 storage devices may be attached
 - if the '-d' flag is set, each instruction will be printed as it is run
 - enter must be pressed before input may be read